without a moment's notice

 the monsoon was coming in

-the band creates a fresh sound
+the band creates a fresh sound that warrants attention.

 Too Soon Monsoon’s debut full length record is a concept album, heavily influenced by the South Saskatchewan River running through their veins in Saskatoon.
 The record carries the listener on a journey of healing while the band discovers a deeper understanding of interconnectedness through love, loss, nature, art and spirit.